 This brings us to Self Sovereign Identity.

-Self Sovereign Identity
+Self Sovereign Identity (SSI)

 Self Sovereign Identity, also known as SSI, refers to giving users control of their digital identities.
 SSI has become the key acronym within the internet identity industry.
 While Christopher Allen has written the Path to Self Sovereign Identity (I highly encourage you to read his 10 Principles of Self Sovereign Identity), the key concept to me is control: You must be in control of your identity, including securing the location of your PII and the ability to choose what to disclose and to whom.